-Table 1: Project able 1: Project Outputs and sub-objectives within the 3 approaches WAMSI and Knoweldge Gap Identified 1.1 Current extent of mangrove, samphire and algal mats in the west Pilbara 1.2 Historic extent of algal mats, mangrove and samphire in the west Pilbara 1.3 Temporal stability of mangrove, samphire and algal mats in the wes Pilbara Steering Provided Deliverables Deliverable Requested 1.2 Prediction of mangrove, samphire and algal mats from SE corner of 1.3.1 Investigate and identify methods for assessing changes ir the temporal and spatial extent of algal mat and samphire 1.3.2 Map and describe temporal differences in the extent of mangrove, samphire and algal mats in the west Pilbara, investigating the effect of season and disturbance A1 Broadscale habitat models for Pilbara coastas A1.1 Utilise remote sensing and available validation data to provide a habitat extent model for mangrove vegetation, samphire zone, and cyanobacterial mat area on the Pilbara coast at annual timescales for satellite temporal scale (e.g., Landsat 30 years) A1.2 Provide validation data around habitat models.
+Table 1: Project Outputs and sub-objectives within the 3 approaches WAMSI and Knoweldge Gap Identified 1.1 Current extent of mangrove, samphire and algal mats in the west Pilbara , 1.2 Historic extent of algal mats, mangrove and samphire in the west Pilbara re, samphire and algal mats in the west ilbara Steering Provided Deliverables Deliverable Requested 1.1 Map of current distribution of mangrove, samphire and algal mats from SE corner of Exmouth Gulf to Karratha 1.2 Prediction of mangrove, samphire and algal mats from SE corner of Exmouth Gulf to Karratha prior to European habitation 1.3.1 Investigate and identify methods for assessing changes ir the temporal and spatial extent of algal mat and samphire A1 Broadscale habitat models for Pilbara coastas A1.1 Utilise remote sensing and available validation data to provide a habitat extent model for mangrove vegetation, samphire zone, and cyanobacterial mat area on the Pilbara coast at annual timescales for satellite temporal scale (e.g., Landsat 30 years) A1.2 Provide validation data around habitat models.
 A2 Investigate space-time dynamics of habitat for Pilbara coast Approach A A2.1 Compare habitat extent models at temporal scales and investigate both spatial and temporal changes in mangrove, samphire zone area and cyanobacterial mat areas A3 For selected field sites provide finescale models of current habitat extent A3.1 Utilise remote sensing and field data to provide current habitat extent model for mangrove canopy, samphire, and cyanobacterial mat extents A3.2 Provide validation data around habitat models.
-B1 Indigenous observations of environmental change Approach B B1.1 Provide a record of living memories that capture environmental changes on Sea Country Арргоаст в B1.2 Creation of ESRI Story Map for digital story telling of Indigenous narratives of Environmental change B1.3 Delivery of digitised participatory mapping datasets to Aboriginal Corporation cultural heritage managers C1 Palaeo-eco-geomorphic investigation of West Pilbara coastal environments - NOT INCLUDED IN CURRENT BUDGET AND SCOPE C1.1 Identification and characterisation of active and relic coastal landforms, establish their formation age Approach C C1.2 Creation of spatially-temporally contiguous sediment facies maps and assign an depositional environment C1.3 Reconstruction of high resolution palaeosea level curve spanning the late Holocene
+B1 Indigenous observations of environmental change - - Assurant D B1.1 Provide a record of living memories that capture environmental changes on Sea Country Approach B B1.2 Creation of ESRI Story Map for digital story telling of Indigenous narratives of Environmental change B1.3 Delivery of digitised participatory mapping datasets to Aboriginal Corporation cultural heritage managers C1 Palaeo-eco-geomorphic investigation of West Pilbara coastal environments - NOT INCLUDED IN CURRENT BUDGET AND SCOPE C1.1 Identification and characterisation of active and relic coastal landforms, establish their formation age Approach C C1.2 Creation of spatially-temporally contiguous sediment facies maps and assign an depositional environment C1.3 Reconstruction of high resolution palaeosea level curve spanning the late Holocene